 4. Angel Investors

-Angel Investors are individuals like friends and family members; you just don’t know them (yet).
+Angel investors are generally wealthy individuals like friends and family members; you just don’t know them (yet).
 At present, there are about 250,000 private angel investors in the United States that fund more than 30,000 small businesses each year.

 Most of these angel investors are not members of angel groups.
 Rather they are business owners, executives and/or other successful individuals that have the means and ability to fund deals that are presented to them and which they find interesting.

-Networking is a great way to find these angel investors.
+Networking is a great way to find an angel investor for your business.

-VC funding is a suitable option for businesses that are beyond the startup period, as well as those who need a larger amount of capital for expansion and increasing market share.
-Venture capitalists are usually more involved with business management, and they play a significant role in setting milestones, targets, and giving advice on how to ensure greater success.
+Venture capital funding is a suitable option for businesses that are beyond the startup period, as well as those who need a larger amount of venture capital for expansion and increasing market share.
+Venture capitalists and VC firms are professional investors that are more involved with business management, and they play a significant role in setting milestones, targets, and giving advice on how to ensure greater success.

-Venture capitalists invest in companies and businesses they believe are likely to go public or be sold for a massive profit in the future.
+Venture capitalists invest in new businesses and medium-sized businesses they believe are likely to go public or be sold for massive future business profits.
 Specifically, they want to fund companies that have the ability to be valued at $100 million or more within five years.
-They also go through an expensive and lengthy process of deciding on the best business to invest their money.
-Hence, the approval process usually takes several months.
+They also go through an expensive and lengthy process of deciding on the best business to invest their venture funds.
+Hence, the application process and approval usually takes several months.

 Choosing an inappropriate type of funding can lead to unfavorable outcomes such as feuds between the lender and business owner, shift of control, waste of resources and other negative consequences.

 With this in mind, you should study the benefits and drawbacks of each financing option and select the ideal one that will help you meet your business goals.
-Because with the right source(s) of money, the sky is the limit for your business.
+With the right sources of money, the sky’s the limit for your business.